Best Winter Destinations in the USA

 Spend a weekend in Boone to enjoy all this little mountain town has to offer!

 Located near Appalachian Ski Mountain, Sugar Mountain Ski Resort, and Beech Mountain, there are tons of winter activities to enjoy!
-From skiing, snowboarding, tubing, Ice skating, and even snowshoeing, you will surely find something to do!
+From the best NC skiing, snowboarding, tubing, Ice skating, and even snowshoeing, you will surely find something to do!

 On top of that, did you know Beech Mountain has the highest ski slopes in the Eastern part of the United States?